HurleySk/non_trad_md_opportunity_cost_calc/README.md

 ```

 ### Interactive Input
+The application features a main menu with three options:
+1. **Calculate Opportunity Cost** - Run the financial analysis
+2. **Set Defaults** - Customize default values that persist between sessions
+3. **Exit** - Quit the application

-The application will prompt for the following information:
+For calculations, the application will prompt for the following information:

 1. **Personal Information**
    - Current age